apache/hudi/website/src/pages/tech-specs-1point0.md

 where,

 *   **file\_id** \- Id of the file group that the base file belong to.
 *   **write\_token** - Monotonically increasing token for every attempt to write the base file within a given transaction.
 This should help uniquely identifying the base file when there are failures and retries.
 Cleaning can remove partial/uncommitted base files by comparing with the successful write token.
-*   **begin\_time** - Time indicating the begin time of the action that generated this file.
+*   **requested\_time** - Time when this action was requested on the timeline.
 *   **extension** - base file extension matching the file format such as .parquet, .orc.

 Note that a single file group can contain base files with different extensions.